-Malaysia currently has over 212,000 people trapped in human trafficking.
-The government has vowed to do something about it, but as of 2020, efforts to control trafficking were not tremendously successful.
-According to Reuters, only 140 convictions concerning human trafficking in Malaysia have occurred out of 1,600 investigations between 2014 to 2018.
-People come from Indonesia and Bangladesh in hopes of a promising future but end up experiencing exploitation in unpaid labor or sex trafficking.
-Often, traffickers tell victims that they will receive decent-paying jobs such as a maid and then the traffickers force them into sex trafficking.
+As of 2019, the Global Slavery Index indicates that Malaysia has more than 212,000 people trapped in situations of slavery, a facet of human trafficking.
+The government has vowed to take action to address this, but as of 2020, efforts to control trafficking have not seen tremendous success.
+According to Reuters, Malaysia has made only 140 convictions concerning human trafficking out of 1,600 investigations between 2014 to 2018.
+People come to Malaysia from Indonesia and Bangladesh in hopes of a promising future but end up experiencing exploitation in unpaid labor or sex trafficking.
+Often, traffickers lure victims with the promise of a decent-paying job such as domestic work and then the traffickers force them into sex trafficking.

 Prosecution of Traffickers

-Malaysia launched its separate trafficking court in 2018 to help reduce this crime.
+Malaysia launched its separate trafficking court in 2018 to help reduce the prevalence of this crime.
 However, as of March 2018, it cleared only 26 cases within the first 15 months.
-However, a 2017 court addressing sex trafficking cases with children saw a total of over 300 cases in one year.
+Yet, in 2017, a court addressing sex trafficking cases among children saw more than 300 cases in one year.

 In 2020, a significant increase in efforts to stop human trafficking in Malaysia occurred.
-These efforts included numerous changes, including finding two volunteer victim assistance specialists that helped work with over 100 victims.
-The Prime Minister, Muhyiddin Yassin, even hosted the first-ever national conference on anti-trafficking in 2019.
-There was also a higher effort on identifying more victims than previous years, increasing the level of traffic specialist prosecutors and the creation of a victim processing standard.
-Overall, in 2020, Malaysia saw an increase in identifying victims, with 2,229 potential victims and 82 confirmed victims—55 of whom were adult women.
+These efforts involved numerous changes, including summoning the help of two volunteer victim assistance specialists to work with more than 100 victims.
+Prime Minister Muhyiddin Yassin even hosted the first-ever national conference on anti-trafficking in 2019.
+The nation made stronger efforts to identify more victims than in previous years while increasing the level of traffic specialist prosecutors and creating a victim processing standard.
+Overall, in 2020, Malaysia saw an increase in identifying victims — 2,229 potential victims and 82 confirmed victims, with adult women accounting for 55 of these confirmed victims.

 Malaysia and TVPA Recommendations

-Through the Trafficking in Persons Report, Malaysia received a ranking on the Tier 2 Watchlist.
-This means that while it has not successfully eliminated human trafficking, it is making significant strides to do so.
-If a country shows that it is making significant efforts to meet a minimum standard for TVPA (Victims of Trafficking and Violence Protection Act of The 2000s), it will be allowed to stay at the tier it is currently at.
+Through the Trafficking in Persons Report, Malaysia received a ranking as a Tier 2 Watchlist country.
+This means that while the nation has not successfully eliminated human trafficking, it is taking significant steps to do so.
+If a country shows that it is making significant efforts to meet the minimum requirements of the Victims of Trafficking and Violence Protection Act (TVPA) of 2000, it will remain at its current tier.
 These tiers indicate how much effort a country puts toward stopping human trafficking.

-Tier one countries are countries with governments that fully comply with the TVPA’s minimum standards.
-Tier one countries are ones that make a continuous effort to prevent human trafficking.
-Meanwhile, in Tier two countries, governments do not fully comply with the minimum standards but are making significant efforts to bring themselves into compliance.
-Finally, Tier three are countries that do not comply with TVPA’s standards and are not making an effort to do so.
+Tier 1 ranked countries consist of nations whose governments fully comply with the TVPA’s minimum standards.
+Tier 1 countries make a continuous effort to prevent human trafficking.
+Meanwhile, for Tier 2 countries, governments do not fully comply with the minimum standards but are making significant efforts to bring themselves into compliance.
+Finally, Tier 3 countries do not comply with TVPA’s standards and are not making an effort to do so.

 Tiers can negatively affect countries.
-For example, Tier 3 countries often do not receive aid and other support that can better the country.
-Instead, they do not receive any help until they can achieve a better tier.
-As a result, it is important for countries to strive to a better tier.
+For example, Tier 3 countries often do not receive aid and other support that can better the country, which motivates many countries to improve their rankings.

 The Malaysian government needs to provide the funding and training necessary to have more government-sanctioned officials available.
 If Malaysia has more government officials, it should be able to lower victim counts.
-More work is necessary regarding victim identification and Malaysia should better emphasize the need to locate potential traffickers.
+More work is necessary regarding victim identification and Malaysia should place more emphasis on locating potential traffickers.

-It is also important for victims to be able to leave special housing promptly.
-Malaysia implemented the Anti-Trafficking in Persons and Anti-Smuggling of Migrants (ATISOM) Act which allows victims court-ordered protection where they end up receiving a placement for 21 to 90 days depending on their situation.
-Malaysia is working on allowing victims to leave shelters unchaperoned and contact others outside shelters through telephone.
+It is also important for victims to be able to promptly leave special housing.
+Malaysia implemented the Anti-Trafficking in Persons and Anti-Smuggling of Migrants (ATISOM) Act in 2007, which allows victims court-ordered protection where they end up receiving a placement for 21 to 90 days depending on their situation.
+Malaysia is working on allowing victims to leave shelters unchaperoned and enabling victims to contact others outside shelters through telephone.
 This should allow victims the opportunity to slowly integrate back into their normal lives.

-Several steps are occurring to stop human trafficking in Malaysia.
+Several changes are occurring to stop human trafficking in Malaysia.
 Crackdowns on corrupt officials will allow Malaysia to help protect victims.
-Hopefully, it will also help find more potential victims and bring them to safety.
+Hopefully, these efforts will also help track down more potential victims and bring them to safety.

 – Claire Olmstead